-- Schools will limit volunteers on campus to those performing essential tasks. - Parent volunteers can only be permitted in their own child's classroom if deemed essential by the principal. - Volunteers supervising outdoor activities (such as yard duty) are permitted so long as they follow staff protocols.
+- Schools will limit volunteers on campus to those performing essential tasks. - Parent volunteers can only be permitted if deemed essential by the principal.

 Food & Package Delivery

 Sharing food is prohibited at all times.
 Personal food and/or personal package deliveries are not allowed.
 Students must bring their own food to school or purchase meals through the approved food service program.